riscv-software-src/riscof/docs/source/plugins.rst

 .. include:: ../../PLUGINS.rst

-Using the Target files from existing framework with riscof
+Using the Target files from existing framework with RISCOF
 ==========================================================
 To ease transition from the old framework, the ``makeplugin`` is provided in the IncorePlugins repository.